-The College & Career Center provides many resources to students and their parents on post high school college and career planning.
+The College & Career Center provides many resources for students and their parents for post-high school college and career planning.
 Our resources cover information on:

 - Career exploration